langlk/anagrams/README.md

 * Program returns an error if either input phrase has a word that has no vowels (including y).
   * Example Input: "eat brains" "ggggrrr arrrgh"
   * Example Output: "Error: Inputs must consist of real words."
-* Program ignores punctuation and spaces when evaluating inputs as anagrams or a palindrome.
+* Program ignores punctuation and spaces when evaluating inputs as anagrams, antigrams, or palindrome.
   * Example Input: "Eat desserts!"
 "Stressed, tea."
   * Example Output: "These phrases are anagrams."